knative/docs/docs/install/operator/configuring-eventing-cr.md

 ## Version Configuration

-As of 0.16.0, Knative users are able to install Knative Eventing of a specific version via the field `spec.version`.
+As of 0.16.0, Knative administrators are able to install Knative Eventing of a specific version via the field `spec.version`.
 For example, if you want to install Knative Eventing 0.16.0, you can apply the following `KnativeEventing` custom resource:

 ```